The team from Knowsley’s Shared Lives service will be hoping to recruit more Shared Lives carers during Shared Lives Week (17 – 21 June)

 Kay’s caring ways

-Ask Kay Ramsay from Kirkby about her family and she’ll proudly tell you about her three children.
+Ask Kay McDermaid from Kirkby about her family and she’ll proudly tell you about her three children.

 “Gary said he’d like to live with a family and within a year he moved in permanently with us.
 In recent years I’ve been a single carer and the support I’ve received from the Shared Lives scheme has been fantastic.
 Gary and Nicola also have respite carers, so I can have a break as well.”